Learning the Big Picture of Computer Science

 First I went to Germany, where I lived at Lisa’s family’s house in the countryside near Hamburg.
 Every Monday through Friday, I went to a German school, where I could still speak some English because they have English classes and learn English.
 But mostly I had to speak German.
 I learned what German schools are like, and I thought it was cool.
-It helped me improve my German and interacting with other kids.
-When I wasn’t at school, sometimes I played Lego with Max (Lisa’s brother), I also read books, played iPad, did homework, or do activities with Lisa’s family like going to a playground or going to an aquarium.
+It helped me improve my German and helped me interact with other kids.
+When I wasn’t at school, sometimes I played Lego with Max (Lisa’s brother), and I also read books, played iPad, did homework, or did activities with Lisa’s family like going to a playground or going to an aquarium.

 Pirate Play Series

-I read a magic tree house book about Pirates, and I wanted to do a project about them.
+I read a Magic Tree House book about Pirates, and I wanted to do a project about them.
 I decided to write a play, so I wrote Pirate Play 1: Discovering Captain Morra’s Treasure.
-Kyle Brendan and I rehearsed it for a few weeks and Cassie helped make some costumes, and we made the set together.
-I performed it for an audience of 8 people; Lisa’s family, Nicolas, and Cassie, and Louis.
+Kyle, Brendan, and I rehearsed it for a few weeks.
+Cassie helped make some costumes, and we made the set together.
+I performed it for an audience of 8 people; Lisa’s family, Nicolas, Cassie, and Louis.

-Later, Ryan and I wrote the pirate play’s sequel 1, which is about Captain Fource taking over Spain and taking over the Spanish Armada (not Armada Education).
-There is a character called Crab King and one called Water Man, and Tunner and Punner even team up with Captain Fource in the end.
+Later, Ryan and I wrote the Pirate Play’s sequel, which is about the main character from the first play, Captain Fource, taking over Spain and taking over the Spanish Armada (not Armada Education).
+There is a character called Crab King and one called Water Man, and Captain Fource's enemies (Tunner and Punner) even team up with Captain Fource in the end.
 We were going to perform it, but there were too many characters, so we worked on a new play instead.

 Long Live Picture Books!